pennhanlee/tp/docs/DeveloperGuide.md

 `LogicManager#execute()` (not shown in the diagram above) handles the command word to create `GoalCommandParser` to parse the remaining inputs. `GoalCommandParser#parse()` tokenizes each prefix to create a `Goal` object.
-This `Goal` object will be passed as a parameter to create a `GoalCommand` that will be returned to `Logic Manager`.\
+This `Goal` object will be passed as a parameter to create a `GoalCommand` that will be returned to `LogicManager`.
 *If there are missing or invalid parameters in command, an exception will be thrown with a message to the User.*

-Below is an activity diagram which illustrates the flow of events for adding a Goal.
+Below is an activity diagram which illustrates the flow of events for adding a Goal:

 ![goal activity diagram](images/GoalActivityDiagram.png)

-Below is a sequence diagram which illustrates a scenario where a User adds a valid Goal to a valid book via Command: `goal 1 p/69 d/10-12-2020`
+Below is a sequence diagram which illustrates a scenario where a User adds a valid Goal to a valid book: <br> Command: `goal 1 p/69 d/10-12-2020`

 ![goal sequence diagram](images/GoalSequenceDiagram.png)